-Population Communication Strategy for 2014
+Population Communication 2023

-In 1966 John D. Rockefeller III arranged a presentation of a Statement on Population on Human rights Day at the United Nations.
+In 1966 John D. Rockefeller III arranged a presentation of a Statement on Population on Human Rights Day at the United Nations.
 The Statement was signed by 22 heads of government and presented to UN Secretary General U Thant.
 In 1985 I arranged for Rajiv Gandhi to present a Statement on Population Stabilization to Secretary General Javier Perez de Cuellar during the 40th celebrations for the United Nations.
 In 1985 President Suharto presented the Statement with the signatures of 75 heads of government to Boutros Boutros-Ghali during the 50th anniversary celebrations of the United Nations.

 The Statement on Population Stabilization reads: